mdelapenya/docker-go-sdk/context/README.md

 ### Docker Host From Context

-It will return the Docker host that the given context is configured to use.
+It returns the Docker host that the given context is configured to use.

 ```go
 dockerHost, err := context.DockerHostFromContext("desktop-linux")